ingavanm/GRAD521_DMPVanMeter_2022/index.md

 The data that I produce from my end of the project is managed by myself and my PI.
 My PI is responsible for:

--Implementation of the DMP
+- Implementation of the DMP

 I am responsible for:

--Data produced regarding the perfluoroalkyl betaines -Physical soil samples
+- Data produced regarding the perfluoroalkyl betaines
+- Physical soil samples
--Data from LC/S
+- Data from LC/S
--Processed data
+- Processed data

 It is solely my responsibility to save the data onto the computer, upload it to the processing computer, and to save it onto the labs shared drive, which is where we put all our data, project information, etc. that is shared with every member of the lab to access.
 This process is not automatic, and in fact is fully manual done by myself only.

 # Data standrds and metadata
 The metadata produced through this research will be from:

--Method information
+- Method information
--Liquid chromatogram (LC) and Mass Spectrometer (MS) system parameters -Definitions
+- Liquid chromatogram (LC) and Mass Spectrometer (MS) system parameters
+- Definitions
--Units and their definitions
+- Units and their definitions
--Information pertaining to where the physical soil samples came from
+- Information pertaining to where the physical soil samples came from

 There are not any current metadata standards that would work with the metadata I produce.